MooMooHorse/cs411covidGCP/README.md

-(This project are intially hosted on Google Cloud Platform, sadly, free trail expires, and we are so poor so still something need to be done to remove those IP addresses)
+(This project are intially hosted on Google Cloud Platform, sadly, free trail expires, and we are so poor so we can't continue hosting it as it's not making us any profits)
 If you want to run it on your machine, you need to replace all IP address to your server's IP address and buy a Google Map API key(~~don't buy it, use the free trail~~).

 We made a video to demo it, when we are rich enough, we can host it on GCP again. [demo video](https://mediaspace.illinois.edu/media/t/1_smgk2c33)